 - Joint replacement (high risk of chronic pain)

-Research evidence suggesting regenerative medicine may work
+Research evidence suggesting cellular therapies may work

 Many major institutions around the United States, and around the world, offer autologous stem cell for the treatment of arthritis pain and are getting good results.
 There is significant laboratory research to explain why and how autologous stem cell treatments may work.